HypeCheck

 Superfood

 African fruit high in fiber and polyphenols.
-May modestly blunt blood sugar spikes when eaten with starchy foods.
+May modestly reduce blood sugar spikes and hunger.

 Weak evidence